nifunk/learning_event_triggered_control/README.md

    cmake --build .
    ```
 * *Remark:* On Ubuntu 14.04 these instructions worked directly as described here.
 However, on Ubuntu 16.04 I had trouble as the building process failed due to an error of Asan.
 In order to circumvent the error, I simply set option(RUN_MEMORY_TEST "run cxxtest testing with ASAN ON" OFF) to off in the CMakeLists, then the commands also worked as described.
-* **Important:** for the framework to work, the path to Marabou has to be set correctly in the "checkpol.py" file
+* **Important:** for the framework to work, the path to Marabou has to be set correctly in the "retrain_proc/checkpol.py" file, inside this repository

+## Reproducing the Results - Training and Evaluating models

+### Results in the Pendulum and Highdimensional Environments

+Go into the folder: *functioning_implementations* and choose the desired configuration that you want to train.
+Inside the folders are the exact instructions how to train the desired model.
+   1. The desired files have to be copied inside *learning_event_triggered_control/baselines/baselines/ppo1/*.
+   1. Then use the command from the README file.
+   1. The output of every training is a folder which contains:
+      1. the source files (i.e. the files from which the trainings were started from),
+      1. as well as the best model (during trainingtime)
+      1. the model from every 50ths timestep
+      1. 2 logging files.
+One of them shows the evolution of the reward over time "(TRAININGNAME...results.csv)", while the other one "(TRAININGNAME...bestmodel.csv)" depicts from which epoch the current best model has been obtained

+1. **or if the models should only be evaluated**
+   1. take a look at the README inside the *functioning_implementations* folder (of the corresponding model that you trained)

+### Reproducing the results of the retraining procedure

-* The instructions how to launch the retraining are contained in the folders **retrain_proc**
+* The instructions how to launch the retraining procedure are contained in the README of the **retrain_proc** folder

 ## Repo overview